isaacadams/webvendor/README.md

 The following will programatically pull the neccasary files from `node_modules` and apply them to whatever output directory that is set in the options.

+First run the following `npm i bootstrap font-awesome`

+Then configure a gulp task (or however you perform build tasks) similar to the following:

 gulpfile.js
 ```javascript
 let webvendor = require('@isaacadams/webvendor');